vprokopov-do/digitalocean-snap/README.md

 ```
 git clone https://github.com/vprokopov-do/do-snap
 ```
+2. Modify `project.yml`:
-2. Modify `project.yml` and replace environment variable `token` with your personal access token.
-See the next section for the `project.yml` example.
+- Replace the environment variable `token` with your personal access token.
+See the next section below for the `project.yml` example.
-3. Modify `project.yml` and replace environment variable `droplet` with your Droplet ID.
+- Replace the environment variable `droplets` with your Droplet ID or list of comma-separated Droplet IDs.
-4. Modify `project.yml` and rename a function and a trigger to your Droplet's name.
+- Optional – rename a function and a trigger to something that makes sense to you.
-5. Rename the "your-droplet-name" directory to your Droplet's name.
+3. Rename the "your-droplet-name" directory to your Droplet's name.
 ```
 do-snap
 ├── project.yml